 A laceration is a tearing of body tissues, which can result from an external trauma or when there is a fracture and the bone pierces the skin.

 Blunt trauma in a car accident can cause deep lacerations.
 A laceration is a tearing of body tissues, which can result from an external trauma or when there is a fracture and the bone pierces the skin.
 If the injury is very severe, the victim may experience an aortic laceration or dissection.
-In this post, our St. Louis car accident lawyer will discuss about severe lacerations.
+Our St. Louis car accident lawyer will discuss about severe lacerations.

 What Is Aortic Dissection?